ukri-excalibur/excalibur-tests/README.md

     Replacing `PASSWORD` with a password for Jupyter.
 This only needs to be done once and sets up a self-signed SSL certificate - note your browser will complain when connecting to the notebook.

-1. If using `spack` to compile applications, install and set it up - see separate section below.
+1. If using `spack` to compile applications, install and set it up - see sections below.

 1. For a new system, add it to the reframe configuration file `reframe_config.py` - see separate section below.